Aditya0709-alt/PedPal/README.md

 ## Features

 **Personalised battery optimization**

-The Battery Capacity is calculated from the weight of the rider, the inclination of the road, and the distance to be traveled.
+The Battery capacity is calculated from the weight of the rider, the inclination of the road, and the distance to be traveled.

 These are calculated using the following formula: